Emissions Inventory Reporting Requirements

 - 2021 Emission inventory data must be submitted in the SLEIS online application.

-- Download the SLEIS Registration Form and Instructions
+- Download the SLEIS Registration Form (CN-1525) and Instructions

 - SLEIS will contain Total Emissions (total allowable and total actual emissions).
 The Division requires facilities to report their permitted allowable emissions limits and total actual calendar emissions.